Ambulatory Care

 Teaching Responsibilities

-The resident will be a Clinical Instructor in the Department of Pharmacy Practice at the College of Pharmacy and will be given many opportunities to develop didactic and clinical teaching skills including lecturing, facilitating small group discussions, providing seminars and in-services to health care professionals, and interacting with pharmacy students during their clinical clerkship experiences.
-The resident will be required to lead small group topic discussions throughout the year for fourth-year Doctor of Pharmacy students and present at least one didactic lecture to the Doctor of Pharmacy students as part of the Exploring Advanced Topics in Ambulatory Care elective.
-The resident may choose to participate in the Resident Teaching Certificate Program, if not completed during their PGY1 training, and is required to participate in the Advanced Teaching and Learning Program offered to PGY2 residents and fellows.
+The resident will be a Clinical Instructor in the Department of Pharmacy Practice at the Retzky College of Pharmacy and will be given many opportunities to develop didactic and clinical teaching skills including lecturing, facilitating small group discussions, providing seminars and in-services to health care professionals, and interacting with pharmacy students during their introductory and advanced pharmacy practice experiences.
+The resident will be required to lead small group topic discussions throughout the year for fourth-year Doctor of Pharmacy students and present at least one didactic lecture to the Doctor of Pharmacy students as part of the Advanced Topics in Ambulatory Care elective.
+The resident may choose to participate in the Resident Teaching Certificate Program, if not completed during their PGY1 training, and is required to participate in the Academic Leadership Program offered to PGY2 residents and fellows.
 Completion of additional teaching activities throughout the course of the residency year are encouraged, but additional activities beyond those required should be approved by the RPD and should not hinder the other required residency activities.

 Research Responsibilities

 The resident must complete a self-directed research project.
 The scope of the project may vary according to individual interests but must be completed in a manner for presentation and publication.
-The resident will be given ½ day per week for project/research time.
-This project will be presented by the resident at the Great Lakes Pharmacy Resident Conference or another equivalent meeting in the spring of the residency year.
+The resident will be given 1 day per week for project/research time.
+This project will be presented by the resident at the Illinois Pharmacy Resident Conference or another equivalent meeting in the spring of the residency year.

 Staffing Requirements

 The resident will be required to participate in off-hours service coverage throughout the year.
-This includes weekend staffing in one of the ambulatory care pharmacies (Specialty Care Building [SCB] Pharmacy) on Saturdays, as well as providing weekend coverage for the institution’s pharmacogenomics service.
-Additionally, other off-hours service-related projects and activities (such as immunization clinics, community outreach projects, or group education programs) may be assigned.
+This includes weekend staffing in one of the ambulatory care pharmacies (Specialty Care Building [SCB] Pharmacy) and coverage for the institution’s Opioid Use Disorder Transitions of Care service.
+Additionally, other off-hours service-related projects and activities (such as immunization clinics, community outreach projects, or group education programs) may be recommended.

 Seminar Requirement